djhunt-ibm/agentic-ai-client-bootcamp/environment-setup/retail.md

 For the lab, as well as for the install of the Developer's Edition of watsonx Orchestrate, you will need access to an IBM watsonx.ai Runtime instance, and specifically, a `deployment space ID` for that instance as well as an `API key` for the IBM Cloud account the instance is running in.

 Your instructor should have given you access to the instances of watsonx Orchestrate and watsonx.ai that you will use throughout the bootcamp.
 To access them, you start out by logging into your IBM Cloud account at https://cloud.ibm.com.
-You can find the resources that you have access to in that account when going to the so-called "hamburger menu" on the top left of the page and click on `Resource list`.
+You can find the resources that you have access to in that account when going to the so-called "hamburger menu" on the top left of the page and clicking on `Resource list`.

 ![alt text](assets/image1.png)